Euramsia/personal-website/content/authors/admin/_index.md

   url: https://www.uu.nl/en

 # Short bio (displayed in user profile at end of posts)
-bio: My main interests are in computational biology, open science and understanding life
+bio: My main research interest is understanding life better, biologically and psychologically

 # Interests to show in About widget
 interests:
-- (Artificial) Intelligence
+- Biology; molecular and computational
-- Computational Biology
+- Psychology, cognition, intelligence
 - Open Science

 # Education to show in About widget